The Variety of Integrable Killing Tensors on the 3-Sphere: St ackel systems

-is implicitely symmetrised over five indices and Dirichlet's drawer principle tells us that this comprises a symmetrisation in one of the four antisymmetric index pairs.
+is implicitly symmetrised over f\/ive indices and Dirichlet's drawer principle tells us that this comprises a symmetrisation in one of the four antisymmetric index pairs.
 This means we can omit the restrictions \eqref{eq:restrictions} completely.
-In other words, $[K,\tilde K]=0$ is equivalent to \eqref{eq:intermediate} being satisfied for \emph{all} $x,v,w\in V$.
+In other words, $[K,\tilde K]=0$ is equivalent to \eqref{eq:intermediate} being satisf\/ied for \emph{all} $x,v,w\in V$.

 Now notice that the tensor